Three Ways to Treat Plantar Fasciitis

 • Cold Laser Therapy

-Initiating treatment measure promptly can lessen the overall severity and painful symptoms that this common foot connective tissue problem often brings.
+Initiating treatment measures promptly can lessen the overall severity and painful symptoms that this common foot connective tissue problem often brings.

 Ultrasound Therapy